 Corporate Treasury in Switzerland

-Switzerland has been rated as the most competitive economy in the world for eight consecutive years by the World Economic Forum.
+Switzerland has been consistently rated as one of the top five most competitive economies in the world by the World Economic Forum.
 Here, we highlight some of the key benefits relevant to treasury and cash management in Switzerland.

 Financial Market Development

-- The World Economic Forum ranks Switzerland eighth in the world for financial market development in The Global Competitiveness Report 2017-2018.
+- The World Economic Forum ranks Switzerland fourth in the world for financial market development in The Global Competitiveness Report 2018.

 - Switzerland has excellent business infrastructure and high levels of innovation, a highly skilled multilingual workforce and strong legal protections.
 Switzerland offers one of the most stable macroeconomic environments in the world.